 Our Board generally holds meetings on a quarterly basis, along with monthly update calls, but may hold additional meetings as required.
-In 2022, the Board held six meetings.
+In 2023, the Board held five meetings.
 Each of our directors attended 100% of the Board meetings that were held during the periods when they were a director and 100% of the meetings of each committee of the Board on which they served that were held during the periods that they served on such committee.
 We do not have a policy requiring that directors attend our annual meeting of stockholders, but encourage attendance by each director.
-All of our directors attended our 2022 annual meeting of stockholders.
+All of our directors in office at the time attended our 2023 Annual Meeting.